bryandebourbon/PowerGridSimulator/README.md

 ## Set Up Your Own Database
 If you are a competition organizer or teacher for a larger class, and would like to monitor students' submissions, scores and rankings, this section can help you set up your own database on Firebase using your Google account.

-Instructions on how to install the Admin SDK can be found at https://firebase.google.com/docs/admin/setup, which the following instructions show how to integrate with this simulator.
+Instructions on how to install the Admin SDK can be found at https://firebase.google.com/docs/admin/setup, the following instructions show how to integrate with this simulator.

 1. Create a Firebase project in the Firebase console (https://console.firebase.google.com/), and click on "Add Project".
 2. Click on "Add Firebase to your web app", and copy the config code snippet.
 Then use it to: